-- 7. Selection shall be made by the elected official, department head or supervisor with the opening. - 8.
-Steps in determining an applicant's overall suitability for a position shall include but not be limited to: - a.
+7. Selection shall be made by the elected official, department head or supervisor with the opening.

+8. Steps in determining an applicant's overall suitability for a position shall include but not be limited to:

+- a.
 A review of the application to determine minimum qualifications; - b.
-A personal interview; - Reference and other background checks; and - d.
-Passing a pre-employment physical.
+A personal interview; - c.
+Reference and other background checks; and - d.
+Passing a pre-employment physical and drug test.